EME (earth moon earth) station for 24.048 GHz

 wavelab 24GHz addon module

 Here I use a nice unit by Leo Bodnar.
-It has 2 separate outputs (3.3V CMOS level) from 450 Hz to 800 MHz and it uses GPS reveiver for very stable output frequency.
+It has 1 output (3.3V CMOS level) from 450 Hz to 800 MHz and it uses GPS reveiver for very stable output frequency.

 Output power up to 13.7 dBm